 Cons of One-Bedroom Apartments

-1. More Expensive than Studios
+1. More Expensive

 Of course, the downside of a one-bedroom apartment is that they are pricier than a studio.
 In some cities, the price difference may not be huge, but in cities like New York, where housing is expensive, you’re likely to pay considerably less rent for a studio than a one-bedroom.
 Even if the square footage of the one-bedroom and a studio is relatively the same, the pricing difference can be significant.